 Our choice: Kuga Zetec 2.0 TDCi 4x4

-The Ford Kuga received an update in 2013, and it's now bigger than the previous incarnation.
+Before the new engines, the Ford Kuga received a visual update in 2013, and it's now bigger than the previous incarnation.
 What's more, it serves as two cars in one – on the European market it replaced the old model, and in the United States, it replaced a more utilitarian Ford 4x4.

 Where the Ford Kuga has got bigger, its looks have been slightly compromised.
 The Ford family face remains but an upswept crease and windowline running along the side of the car means the latest Ford Kuga doesn't look quite as sporty as the older version.